JustinLove/live_game_input_refactor/README.md

 # Live Game Input Refactor

+Framework to make mouse mods easier.
 Replaces big knarly mouse functions with small moddable ones.

 I'm not entirely happy with the initial way functions fell apart; it might need to be redone someday.